-7. Describe the organization's performance-based goals for the charter school.
+8. Describe the organization's performance-based goals and measurable objectives for the charter school.
 Organizational goals and measurable objectives should describe and measure the effectiveness and viability of the organization.

 The mission of the Howard and Lillian Lee Scholars Charter School is: